Statute

 N.Y.
 Crim.
 Proc. §440.10(1)(i)

-If an arrest did not result in a conviction, or a finding of guilt, the Criminal Procedure Law requires that all records pertaining to the arrest be either destroyed or sealed, so these arrests and cases should not appear on survivors’ criminal records.
+If an arrest did not result in a conviction, or a finding of guilt, all records pertaining to the arrest must be either destroyed or sealed, so these arrests and cases should not appear on survivors’ criminal records.

 New York State-Specific Resources